timothymarois/env/php7.4/README.md

 Removing a site will delete all its contents and remove its SSL certificate.

 ```
-sh remove-site.sh USERNAME DOMAIN
+sh remove-site.sh USER DOMAIN
 ```

-# Web App Staging & Deployment
+# Web App Build & Deploy

 ### Add Repository

-This will install the repository under the `/home/USERNAME/staging/DIRECTORY`
+This will install the repository under the `/home/USER/staging/REPONAME`

 ```
 # example (if private): https://USERNAME:GITKEY@github.com/${github}.git
-sh add-git.sh USERNAME DIRECTORY GITHUB_LINK
+sh add-git.sh USER REPONAME GITHUB_LINK
 ```

-### Build PHP Web App
+### Build PHP/Composer Web App

 This will run **git pull** and **composer install** on staging env.

-Use the same DIRECTORY that you setup in the Add Repository section.
+Use the same REPONAME that you setup in the Add Repository section.

+(Note: this has been tested for Laravel builds)

 ```
-sh build-php-composer.sh USERNAME DIRECTORY
+sh build-php-composer.sh USER REPONAME BRANCH
 ```

 ### Deploy Web App

-This will deploy the php web app from `/staging` to `/apps/DOMAIN`
+This will deploy the php web app from `/home/USER/staging/REPONAME` to `/home/USER/apps/DOMAIN`

-Use the same DIRECTORY that you setup in the Add Repository section.
+Use the same REPONAME that you setup in the Add Repository section.

+(Note: this has been tested for Laravel deployments)

 ```
-sh deploy.sh USERNAME DIRECTORY DOMAIN
+sh deploy.sh USER REPONAME DOMAIN
 ```